Human Interest.

 Brewing hasn’t been easy, but he’s hooked.
 So is Reynolds.
 He works in the oil and gas industry in Wyoming but visits Austin as often as he can to help Chaneywith Iron Sight.
 His role with the brewery is to handle the legal and financial sides of the business, all of the paperwork, although he’s got a beer background, too.
 When he was an undergraduate in business administration at Texas State University, he used to work at the Tap Room Pub & Grub in San Marcos, purchasing all the bar’s beers.

-their love of craft beer together, to the point that they couldn’t resist putting together an initial business plan for Iron-Sight.
+The native Austinites — Chaney, a safety manager for a construction company, is married to Reynolds’ sister — developed their love of craft beer together, to the point that they couldn’t resist putting together an initial business plan for Iron-Sight.

 “I was always adventurous with beer, and I guess I passed the craft beer thing on to him.
 I was always having him try something new,” Chaney said.

-name was already taken; had to find a different location for the brewery and move it to Cedar Park; and had to re-apply for TABC permitting from a brewpub to a brewery license.
+Neither of them anticipated how difficult it would be to open a production brewery.
+Throughout the past couple of years, they’ve had torebrand Iron Sight after realizing their original name was already taken; had to find a different location for the brewery and move it to Cedar Park; and had to re-apply for TABC permitting from a brewpub to a brewery license.
 And all of it, Reynolds said, was funded out of their own pockets.

 “The ultimate goal is for us to brew full-time and quit our current jobs,” he said.
 “But honestly, I’m just happy we’re finally getting this thing off the ground.”